lucasgiovannibr/CanaryLauncherUpdate/README.md

 * ✅ Update client
 * ✅ Run the client

-You must configure MainWindow and SplashScreen
+You must configure the "launcher_config.json" url in MainWindow.cs and SplashScreen.cs

+In launcher_config.json you need to make necessary settings to use the launcher.
+(Read the explanation of how to use each configuration)